rrelledge/redislabs-docs/content/rc/concepts/clustering.md

 ---
 Redis is mostly a single-threaded process.
 This enables Redis to be high performance and simple (no need for threads synchronization).
 To let you take advantage of Redis clustering,
-Redis Cloud uses our Redis Enterprise technology to scale Redis databases for you.
+Redis Enterprise Cloud uses our Redis Enterprise technology to scale Redis databases for you.

 For example: